cmbailey87/CodeLouisvilleProject/README.md

 The site includes a bit of both jquery and Vanilla JavaScript. implemented for the image overlay, The toggle for the google calendar and the image flip for the arrow on the google calendar.

-## Still researching...

-The images for the overlay work great of larger and moble devices, but the txt is hidden on media sized laptops (15in and below) fixing this is part of the future project ... the majority of the image is there, but the bottom txt is cut off.